Batting order (cricket): Middle order

 In One Day International cricket, middle order batters are generally able to change their game depending on the conditions.
 If their team loses wickets early, they must be able to play a long careful innings.
 Conversely, if they are not required to bat until later in the game, they must be able to attempt to score quickly, often attempting to hit many fours or sixes, and if they only have a short period to bat, they are expected to be innovative and able to settle after a short period.
 In run-chases they are required to be good at calculating and minimising the risks needed to reach the target, by scoring at close to the rate required.
 If they score more quickly than is required, they run the risk of getting out and exposing the weaker, lower-order batters to the pressure situation, but if they score too slowly, then they fall behind schedule and the pressure again increases.

+Middle order players who become known for proficiency in batting for long periods and with the lower order are often said to be "anchor" players or "finishers" who can rescue the side from poor batting performance and can win a match with careful play to reach a target in the second innings or post a defendable total in the first innings.
+Australian player Michael Bevan was known during his player career by the nickname of "The Finisher", leading the ICC batting rankings multiple times, and helping Australia to numerous wins from his bat.
+Examples of this finishing style include the 1996 World Cup Semi-Final against the West Indies where Bevan and Stuart Law were at the crease with Australia having lost 4 wickets for just 15 runs in the 9th over.
+Law stayed in until the 41st over scoring 72 and Bevan the 44th over with 69 as Australia eventually scored 207 and the West Indies collapsed late in the match to fall 5 runs short.
+Bevan was the catalyst for one of the most famous victories in Australian cricket, scoring 78 and ending the game hitting a four off the final ball of the rain shortened one-day international against the West Indies on the 1st of January 1996 in Sydney, batting with Healy, Paul Reiffel and with Glenn McGrath helping Bevan by scoring a vital quick single off the penultimate ball of the match.